Ethics ‘gong show’; UBC doubles up on density

 To date, nine complaints (to view, scroll ¾ down the page and click “Show All.”) have been made against elected City officials since Southern, Vancouver’s first Integrity Commissioner, began her work in 2021.

 Some of Southern’s more recent decisions reveal a disturbing image of the Mayor’s office.
-For example, Mayor Sim was slapped with a Code of Conduct By-law ruling when he excluded Park Board Commissioner Sarah Christiansen from a Dec.
+For example, Mayor Sim was slapped with a Code of Conduct By-law ruling when he excluded Park Board Commissioner Laura Christiansen from a Dec.
 5 meeting.
 At the time, Christiansen had a newborn at home and had requested to participate in the meeting electronically but was denied.
 Southern found the Mayor’s actions “discriminatory.”

 Another complaint by Park Board Chair Brennan Bastyovanszky, which was ultimately dismissed by Southern, alleged interference by the Mayor’s office.
 Bastyovanszky accused Sim’s office (which includes his Chief of Staff Trevor Ford and Senior Advisor David Grewal — both unelected staff and therefore not bound by the Code of Conduct) — of pressuring him to resign when he was Park Board vice-chair, and agree to who would be installed as the next Park Board general manager.
 Bastyovanszky also alleged that Sim’s office claimed he was under investigation by the Integrity Commissioner when he was not, and that Sim’s office attempted to disband the Park Board because it [the Mayor’s office] was “unable to control decisions” of commissioners.